minvws/nl-covid19-data-dashboard/packages/app/README.md

 # ARCHIVED NL Coronavirus Dashboard - App

+` As of 02-04-2024, the Coronadashboard has been brought offline, so this file is no longer relevant.`

 The main application that contains the front-end part of the dashboard.
 This React application uses Next.js as its framework.